Plumsail/forms-docs/SharePoint/design-sp.rst

-.. title:: How to design modern forms for SharePoint Online in Office 365 and for SharePoint 2019
+.. title:: How to design modern SharePoint forms for Microsoft 365 or SharePoint 2019 on-premises

 .. meta::
-   :description: Learn all you need: how to launch the editor app, how to customize a form, how to create form sets, and more
+   :description: Learn all you need: how to launch SharePoint forms builder, how to customize SharePoint forms, how to create multiple forms for different users and groups, how to connect lists from different SharePoint sites

-Designing modern forms for SharePoint Online in Office 365 and SharePoint 2019
+How to design modern SharePoint forms for Microsoft 365 or SharePoint 2019 on-premises
 ===============================================================================================================

 .. contents::
  :local:
  :depth: 1

-Connecting to a SharePoint List
+Connect to a SharePoint list or library
 **************************************************

 SharePoint Online